janishutz/libreevent/notes.md

+# DEPLOY
+For deployment create the following items:
+- libreevent-[VERSION HERE]-npm.zip (contains the node_modules folder from src/server)
+- libreevent-[VERSION HERE]-prebuilt.zip (contains a ready-to-use compiled version of libreevent (main download))
+- libreevent-[VERSION HERE]-full-icu.zip (contains the package.json file which can be used if full-icu is not enabled in Node.js)

+# PLANS
 - Website: Add ids to titles

 - Update files to import when deploying for included json files instead of secret.json files